canadaclub/canadaclub.github.io/events.md

 You can also find information about upcoming events on our [Facebook group page](https://www.facebook.com/groups/canadaclubberne/).

-## Upcoming events for 2023
+## Upcoming events for 2024

-- October 22nd Club Brunch
+- January 26: Lunch at Casa D'Italia
+- January 27: Lyss theatre event
+- February 3, 4, 10, or 11: Snowshoeing event (TBC)
+- February 23: Bowling in Marzili (TBC)
+- Marrch 22: Tramdepot Canada week evening
+- April 19: Games night
+- May ?: Jura flower walk (TBC)
-- November 19th 5 p.m.
-Upstage Performance
+- June 9: Upstage Theatre evening
+- June 30: Canada day picnic (TBC)
+- August 17: Garden party in Münsingen
+- October 27: Pancake brunch
-- December 9th Annual Christmas Dinner
+- Dec 7: Annual Christmas Dinner, Restaurant Ochsen Münsingen
-- January 2024 Annual General Meeting, date to follow

 Activities can be added at any time if you have an idea.
 Put it on FB and let the Exec know to inform members by email.